 The Yeoman Fieldhouse is a six-lane, NCAA competition track made of Mondo Super-X, widely regarded as the fastest surface in the world.
 It features sprint lanes and jump runways on both sides, with a pole vault runway, a high jump area and a throwing area inside the infield.
 Following the 1999 season, the track was resurfaced, and in 2003 a new state-of-the-art scoreboard was added.

-The Yeoman Field House has been the annual site for the Conference USA Indoor Track and Field Championship since 2003, and and a total of seven C-USA Indoor Track and Field Championship overall.
+It once served as the annual site for the Conference USA Indoor Track and Field Championship since 2003.

 The complex opened in 1996 with a world-class indoor track and field meet "The Gallery Furniture Games" which attracted nearly 5,000 fans as well as a "Who's Who" list of track and field professionals from across the nation.
 Following the meet, the new complex received high praise from the competitors and spectators alike.

-Since then, the Yeoman Field House has been the home for Houston's track and field teams, who train throughout the winter months in the spacious and comfortable facility.
+Since then, the facility has been the home to Houston's track and field teams, who train throughout the winter months in the spacious and comfortable facility.

 Adjacent sport courts provide ample space for sports medicine personnel and stretching areas and Houston's adjacent outdoor track provides ample warm-up space.
 The facility also has bleachers to provide seating for approximately 1,000 fans.